raedjamw/Chameleon-Trucking/README.md

 - Run KNN algorithm in Sklearn to match up companies
 - Perform unit testing to validate the accuracy of the NN algorithm

-### Phase 2: Currently
+### Phase 2:
-- Engineer new feature with Crash/Inspection data from USDOT
+- Engineered 2 new features with Crash/Inspection data from USDOT

+### Phase 3:
+Performed a Hierarchical Clustering Algorithm on the 3 features to Engineer Labels for Non-Chameleon and Chameleon

 ## Methodology
 - The algorithm used is the K Nearest Neighbour,an instance based learning algorithm.